folio-org/platform-complete/README.md

 ### Integration tests

 Integration tests require a running Okapi.
 The default configuration expects Okapi running on http://localhost:9130 with tenant "diku".
-To build and run integration tests for `platform-core` with these defaults, run the `test-int` script.
+To build and run integration tests for `platform-complete` with these defaults, run the `test-int` script.
 ```
 $ yarn test-int
 ```